blytkerchan/blytkerchan.github.io/_posts/2015-11-07-interesting-modifications-to-the-lamport-queue-part-ii.markdown

 As indicated in the comment, the reason this works is rather straight-forward: both `back_` and `front_` advance in the same direction, so the amount of space available between two calls to `push` can never decrease and the number of items available between two calls to `pop` can never decrease either.
 Hence, even if the value we're looking at is stale, it can never give us a better picture of the queue than reality: from the point of view of the function we're in, reality can only be better.

 This means that for pushing into the queue, the front of the queue is only read once, on the first push, and then only again when the queue has been completely filled (regardless of how many items have been removed from the queue in the mean time).
-After that, it will be read every [latex]N[/latex] times, where [latex]N[/latex] is the number of pops since the last time the shared value was read.
+After that, it will be read every $N$ times, where $N$ is the number of pops since the last time the shared value was read.

 For popping, the optimization is slightly less effective, as the first few pops are likely to occur after only a few pushes, so the number of values available when the first pop occurs is likely to be fairly small.